-Fighting Grand Larceny Charges in Alexandria, Arlington, Caroline, Culpeper, Fairfax, Fluvanna, Fredericksburg, Goochland, Hanover, King George, Louisa, Richmond, Orange, Spotsylvania, and Stafford counties, Virginia
+Fighting Grand Larceny Charges in Alexandria, Caroline, Culpeper, Fairfax, Fluvanna, Fredericksburg, Goochland, Hanover, King George, Louisa, Richmond, Orange, Spotsylvania, and Stafford counties, Virginia

 What is Grand Larceny?